mondoohq/cnspec/README.md

 - Set custom policy exceptions
 - Explore the relationships between the different assets in your infrastructure

-Mondoo's web-based console allows you to navigate, search, and arrange all of your reports.
+Mondoo Platform's web-based console allows you to navigate, search, and arrange all of your reports.
 The platform is designed for multi-tenancy and provides a secure, private environment that keeps data about your assets in your own account.
-With the platform, all assets can report on policies and you can define custom exceptions for your fleet.
+With the platform, you can assess all your assets based on consistent policies and define custom policies and exceptions for your fleet.

 Go to [console.mondoo.com](https://console.mondoo.com/space/integrations/add/mondoo/setup) to sign up.